Safety and Health Empowerment for Women in Trades

 Phase I: Research

-During March and April 2015, we conducted four focus groups in western and eastern Washington with women and men working in construction trades.
-These groups discussed physical and psychosocial risks that specifically affect women at work, as well as programs to address these hazards.
+During March and April 2015, we conducted four focus groups in western and eastern Washington with women and men working in various construction trades.
+These groups discussed physical and psychosocial risks that specifically affect women at work, as well as strategies to address these hazards.
 Based on findings from the focus groups, we developed a detailed questionnaire to more fully assess workplace risks.
 The questionnaire was administered online, on paper, and via phone interviews to approximately 300 tradeswomen and tradesmen throughout Washington State during the fall/winter of 2015 and spring of 2016.
 Three follow-up focus groups were held in May and June 2016 to interpret the survey findings and discuss potential programs to reduce workplace risk.

 Phase II: Program Development